Skip to main content

 The only Lighthouse metric that may differ depending on placement is CLS (Cumulative Layout Shift).
 CLS measures whether visible page elements move unexpectedly after initial rendering.

-Because the widget loads dynamically, placing it above the fold may cause a small layout adjustment when it appears.
+Because the Shoppable Videos loads dynamically, placing them above the fold may cause a small layout adjustment when they appear.
 This behavior is common among dynamic components such as recommendation modules, review widgets, and personalization blocks.

 Preventing CLS

-If maintaining a perfect CLS score is important, simply reserve space for the widget before it loads.
+If maintaining a perfect CLS score is important, simply reserve space for the Shoppable Videos before they loads.
 For example:

 bam-playlist {